-Another benefit of using SPF when you travel is that it shields your complexion from UV damage that causes wrinkles and fine lines in the long run.
-So, the more diligent you are with your SPF, the more you’ll be delaying the onset of skin aging.
+Another benefit of using SPF when you travel is that it shields your complexion from UV damage that causes the appearance of wrinkles and fine lines in the long run.
+So, the more diligent you are with your SPF, the more you’ll be delaying the visibility of skin aging.

 To make sure your skin is properly moisturized and protected against the harmful rays of the sun, use the Vine Vera Resveratrol Cabernet Replenishing Moisture Cream, which provides an SPF of 30.

-The formula also contains aloe vera, camellia extracts, and vitamin E to hydrate the skin.
-Meanwhile, green tea extract and resveratrol soothe it from the sensitivities and tenderness that can arise from the stress of travel.
+The formula also contains aloe vera, camellia extracts, and vitamin E to leave skin feeling hydrated.
+Meanwhile, green tea extract and resveratrol soothe the feeling of the sensitivities that can arise from the stress of travel.

 Free radicals have missing electrons and try to find a “host” to latch onto so that they can become stable again.
 They do this by attaching themselves to your skin, which then causes something called “oxidative stress” — a culprit of skin cell destruction.

 To keep free radicals from causing harm to your skin, incorporate antioxidants in your routine.
-Antioxidants fight free radicals and protect your skin from any damage incurred from them.
-Among the best antioxidants is vitamin C, which has very high levels of antioxidant activity.
+Among the best antioxidants is vitamin C.

 On your next trip, make sure you pack the Vine Vera Resveratrol Vitamin C Serum.
-It helps protect your skin from oxidative stress when you’re outdoors.
-And since vitamin C is known to brighten dark spots, it helps even out your skin tone.
+It’ll give your skin tone a brighter and more even finish.
 Perfect for all your Instagram travel photos!

 Keep Your Lips Moisturized to Avoid Chapping